-How can I tell if my baby is finished feeding?
+How can I tell when my baby is finished feeding?

 Offer your baby both breasts at each feeding.
+When your baby slows down on the first breast, move him to the other breast.
 Do not limit the time your baby breastfeeds.
 As your baby is breastfeeding you should hear or see your baby swallowing.